183rd Rifle Division: Zhitomir–Berdichev and Proskurov-Chernivtsi Offensives

 Vatutin's counteroffensive finally began on December 24 but initially only involved the 1st Guards and the 1st Tank Armies.
 It soon expanded to include the 38th Army, which was facing the German XIII Army Corps north of Zhytomyr.
-By December 30 the 4th Panzer Army's front was breaking apart and a 58km-wide gap had opened between it and XIII Corps; the following day Zhytomyr was liberated for the second time.
+By December 30 the 4th Panzer Army's front was breaking apart and a 58 km-wide gap had opened between it and XIII Corps; the following day Zhytomyr was liberated for the second time.
 On January 4, 1944, that Corps, attempting to hold at and northwest of Berdychiv, reported that it was falling apart, and that city fell a few days later.
 By the end of the month the lines had stabilized north of Vinnytsia.
 The offensive was renewed on March 4.
 38th Army was on the left (south) flank of the Front and its initial objective was Vinnytsia, after which it was to continue to advance southwest toward Zhmerynka, which had been designated as a Festung (fortress) by Hitler.
 The former was liberated on March 20 and the 183rd was recognized for its role with the award of the Order of the Red Banner three days later.

 Lviv–Sandomierz Offensive

 As of the beginning of April the 74th Corps was under direct command of the Front.
 Later that month the 183rd was moved back to 1st Guards Army, where it joined the 52nd Rifle Corps.
 Just prior to the start of the Lviv–Sandomierz offensive it returned to 38th Army, where it was initially under direct Army command.
 The division would remain in this Army for the duration of the war.

-In the planning for this operation in July the 38th Army was to penetrate the German defense in the Bzovitsa and Bogdanovka sector on a front of 6km.
+In the planning for this operation in July the 38th Army was to penetrate the German defense in the Bzovitsa and Bogdanovka sector on a front of 6 km.
 It would then develop the offensive with seven divisions in the direction of Peremyshliany with the objective of encircling the German Lviv grouping in cooperation with the 4th Tank and 60th Armies.
 The offensive began on July 13 and went largely according to this plan; Lviv was liberated on July 27 and by August 4 units of 4th Tank and 38th Armies were fighting in positions from Khyriv to north of Sambir and further along the Dniestr River to Rozvaduv.
 One of the 183rd's rifle regiments was awarded a battle honor:

 LVOV...
 227th Rifle Regiment (Major Katantsev, Vasilii Mikhailovich)...
 The troops who participated in the liberation of Lvov, by the order of the Supreme High Command of 27 July 1944, and a commendation in Moscow, are given a salute of 20 artillery salvoes from 224 guns.

 On August 10 the 285th and 295th Rifle Regiments would both be awarded the Order of the Red Banner for their roles in the same victory.
 During the offensive the division was assigned to the 101st Rifle Corps, where it remained for the duration.